Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 They May Bite

 Turtles and tortoises can be very friendly, but they can carry a hard bite, and within that bite, they can potentially carry the salmonella bacteria.
 Keep this in mind.
-There's no reason why you can't keep a pet tortoise and never get salmonellosis, but you need to make sure that you follow care precaution, which you'll find are pretty much common sense hygiene.
+There's no reason why you can't keep a pet tortoise and never get salmonellosis, but you need to make sure that you follow care precautions, which you'll find are pretty much common sense hygiene.

 Where to Buy a Turtle